 This post is not a comprehensive guide to SEO (search engine optimisation).
 It’s a guide on how ordinary writers like us can make our writing search engine friendly.

-If you want to indulge in a long and fulfilling relationship with the search engines – one that will stand the test of time after the initial few months of fireworks have settled down – then taking the ‘organic’ approach is one that really works.
+If you want to indulge in a long and fulfilling relationship with the search engines – one that will stand the test of time after the first few months of fireworks have settled down – then taking the long-game, organic approach is the way to go.

-Like all great relationships however this takes a healthy dose of time, effort and patience, but if you’re willing to put in the groundwork I’m positive you won’t be disappointed with your new-found courtship.
+Like all great relationships, this takes a healthy dose of time, effort and patience.
+But if you’re willing to put in the groundwork I’m positive you won’t be disappointed.

-So how do you make your writing search engine friendly?
+How to make your writing search engine friendly

 1. Research keywords

 There are different ways to do this.
 The simplest?
 Google 'Keyword Planner' (you’ll need a Google account but it’s all free), then simply type in phrases relating to the topic you want to write about.

 What you’re looking for are keyword phrases getting a healthy amount of searches per month (this will differ depending on the topic/industry).
 Like with many relationships, it’s preferably that the competition is either ‘Low’ or at least ‘Medium’.

 Once you've chosen a keyword phrase, use it in: